Astrophysics Science Division

 Steve Ertel (Steward Observatory and the Large Binocular Telescope Observatory)

-Stephen Taylor (Vanderbilt)
+Stephen Taylor (Vanderbilt University)

 Feb 18 No Colloquium - Washington's Birthday